seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The like is on her arm.

 **First Guard**
-This is an aspic’s trail: and these fig-leaves
+This is an aspic's trail: and these fig-leaves
 Have slime upon them, such as the aspic leaves
 Upon the caves of Nile.